 The move to representing real people, people who needed expert representation against large insurance companies, has been greatly rewarding.
 Over the years, I have represented hundreds of people who have been seriously hurt or injured through no fault of their own.
 Unfortunately, as a personal injury trial lawyer, I frequently enter people’s lives when something traumatic or horrific has happened.
 As a result, this experience motivates me to work hard to make sure justice is achieved, which in turn, makes our world a safer place for everyone.

-I have been married for 17 years to my wife Alison.
+I have been married for 22 years to my wife Alison.
 I like to say I outkicked my coverage when she agreed to marry me.
-We have three kids: a 16-year-old girl, 14-year-old girl, and an 11-year-old boy.
-When I’m not at work, I am usually driving someone to dance, hockey, golf, track, or soccer.
+We have three kids: a 18-year-old girl, 16-year-old girl, and an 14-year-old boy.
+When I’m not at work, I am usually driving someone to hockey, golf, work, or a friend’s house.
 While it is sometimes hectic, I wouldn’t have it any other way.

 Juris Doctor, Drake University Law School